CQCL/tket/CONTRIBUTING.md

 Declarations in header files should have Doxygen-style documentation, sufficient to make it clear what each object is and what each method does.

+The macro `TKET_ASSERT(...)` is used to check logical correctness of the code (_not_ to catch situations that can occur through user error).
+The condition is always checked, even in Release builds, so please avoid using it with conditions that incur significant computational overhead.
+Please place `TKET_ASSERT(...);` on a line containing no other code; then the coverage checker will ignore it when calculating line and branch coverage statistics.

 ### Python

 #### Formatting